elliehoward/react-audio-visualization/README.md

 }
 ```

 As you can see we have set a few attributes on the audio tag, including the ref attribute.
 This is so we can reference the tag in a method we will write on our component later on.
-[Learn more about the red attribute here!](https://facebook.github.io/react/docs/refs-and-the-dom.html)
+[Learn more about the ref attribute here!](https://facebook.github.io/react/docs/refs-and-the-dom.html)

-You can now run npm start in your terminal and see the audio tag.
+You can now run ```npm start``` in your terminal and see the audio tag.
 Mine looks like this:

 ![First website test](http://i67.tinypic.com/11t5sv8.png)

 Go back to atom or your text editor and add a canvas tag underneath the audio tag.
 Add a ref attribute of "analyzerCanvas" and an id of "analyzer".
-I've also added a couple divs with specific Ids so we can reference them later and an h2 tag to say the name of the song and artist.
+I've also added a couple divs with specific Ids so we can reference them later.
 Your app component should look like this now:

 ```
 class App extends Component {